banner

 }

-The addToDisplayAsUser method will continue to call the addWindow method of WindowManagerService.
+The addToDisplayAsUser method of Session will continue to call the addWindow method of WindowManagerService.

 public int addToDisplayAsUser(IWindow window, int seq, WindowManager.LayoutParams attrs,